tourhunter-com/help-tourhunter-com/_articles-en/how_to_create_a_booking_at_mp_pointofsale.md

 ## **Step 2**

-Choose tour that you needed for a booking.
+Choose tour for a booking.

 ## **Step 3**